craigfay/brain_forest/markdown/Vector (Linear Algebra).md

 A vector space is a set of elements *V* that all fit definition above.

 ## Vector Fields
 A vector field is a function $J$ with [[Scalar Field|scalar fields]] as input and output.
-They can be interpreted geometrically as a family of arrows on some [[Manifold]] $M$.
+They can be interpreted geometrically as a family of arrows on some [[Manifolds]] $M$.
 Vector fields are differentiation [[Operators]], and can be interpreted as the rate of increase of a scalar field $F$ in the direction of the arrows.

 ## Spaces vs. Fields
 Vector **fields** and vector **spaces** are not the same thing.